cockroachdb/docs/v22.1/online-schema-changes.md

 ## Limitations

-### Overview
+### Limited support for schema changes within transactions

 Schema changes keep your data consistent at all times, but they do not run inside [transactions][txns] in the general case.
-This is necessary so the cluster can remain online and continue to service application reads and writes.

-Specifically, this behavior is necessary because making schema changes transactional would mean requiring a given schema change to propagate across all the nodes of a cluster.
+Making schema changes transactional would mean requiring a given schema change to propagate across all the nodes of a cluster.
 This would block all user-initiated transactions being run by your application, since the schema change would have to commit before any other transactions could make progress.
 This would prevent the cluster from servicing reads and writes during the schema change, requiring application downtime.

-### Limited support for schema changes within transactions

 {% include {{ page.version.version }}/known-limitations/schema-changes-within-transactions.md %}